reeseovine/reticule/README.md

 - [x] basic API
   - [x] add an article
   - [x] RSS endpoint so you can sync it with your feed aggregator of choice
+  - [ ] deduplicate articles
   - [ ] delete an article?
 - [x] get configuration from environment variables
 - [x] add a database (stored as JSON but i would like to use sqlite3. i just have no idea what i'm doing.)
 - [x] add docker support
-- [ ] make a browser bookmarklet for quickly saving articles
+- [x] make a browser bookmarklet for quickly saving articles
-- [ ] log some useful info on startup, like the bookmarklet code
+- [x] log some useful info on startup, like the bookmarklet code
 - [ ] find a slightly better name

 ### Will not do